-Florida Woman The Trustees of the British Museum/Art Resource, NY
+Florida Woman The Trustees of the British Museum/Art Resource, KY

-Chapter 1, The American Promise: A History of the United States, Seventh Edition Copyright © 2017 by Bedford/St. Martin's Distributed by Bedford/St. Martin's/Macmillan Higher Education strictly for use with its products.
-Not for redistribution.
+Chapter 1, The American Promise: A History of the United States, Seventh Edition Copyright © 2017 by Bedford/St. Martin's Distributed by Bedford/St. Martin's Higher Education strictly focuse with its products.
+Not be redistribution.

-A) That Florida had unique crops not found in other parts of America

-- B) That Native American women were more associated with food practices than their male counterparts - C) That corn was a major contribution of Native Americans to the rest of the world - D) That native people had many varied ways of preparing corn
+- That Florida had unique crops not found in other parts of America - That Native American women were more associated with food practices than their male counterparts - That corn was a major contribution of Native Americans to the rest of the world - That native people had many varied ways of preparing corn